NVex0/uWU/CTFZone2023/Rans00kit/readme.md

 See the label?
 That's the rootkit we looking for.

 But 2 files i got is PE32 Rootkit file, i have no ideas what to do with it.
 Since the rootkit hides files and processes, when opened OVA with `7z`, i see hidden folder `sys`.
-The second .config file contains nothing, so i start with the first one.
-Extract it:
+The second .config file contains nothing, so i start with the first one:

 ![Screenshot (4791)](https://github.com/NVex0/uWU/assets/113530029/7027360f-0eb4-42a3-801b-de0884d01547)

 Now checking what file with [Detect It Easy](https://github.com/horsicq/Detect-It-Easy) or simply `file` in Linux.
 Yep, it's a `.NET` file, easier for me.
-Decompiled with `DnSpy`:
+Decompile it with `DnSpy`:

 K, `Disk_Encoder`, nice one.
 Seem we get the right ransomware file.